 As politics are constantly influencing how we are governed and laws that are made, it’s important for the next generation to understand the concepts behind them.
 You might have a good understanding of how politics work; let Wayne State help you develop a deeper understanding.
 Then you can take that knowledge and pass it on by teaching political science courses in a school setting.
-The program at WSC concentrates on five major areas: the operation of government, political behavior, political theory, public policy, and international relations.
-With a degree in political science education, you’ll be ready to teach political science to grades 7-12.
+The political science education program at WSC concentrates on five major areas: the operation of government, political behavior, political theory, public policy, and international relations.
+With a political science education degree, you’ll be ready to teach government and politics classes to grades 7-12.

 Percent of recent WSC graduates employed or in graduate school